ampproject/amphtml/spec/amp-story-player.md

 ## Programmatic Control

 Call the player's various methods to programmatically control the player.
-These methods are exposed on the HTML element, `const playerEl = document.querySelector('amp-story-player')` and on instances of the global class variable, `const player = new AmpStoryPlayer(window, playerEl)`.
+These methods are exposed on the HTML element, `const playerEl = document.querySelector('amp-story-player')`.

 ### Methods